odonnellryan/OrgChart/readme.md

 6) Way to make the whole app a true module, to be easily integrated with another app.
    I think this has great potential for gradual signup!

-7) Form validation similar to WTForms (Flask/Python)
+7) Form validation similar to WTForms (Flask/Python) to properly display validation errors.